hiyouga/LLaMA-Factory/examples/README.md

 │   ├── merge.sh: Merge LoRA weights into the pre-trained models │   └── quantize.sh: Quantize the fine-tuned model with AutoGPTQ
 ├── inference/
-│   ├── cli_demo.sh: Launch a command line interface with LoRA adapters │   ├── api_demo.sh: Launch an OpenAI-style API with LoRA adapters │   ├── web_demo.sh: Launch a web interface with LoRA adapters │   └── evaluate.sh: Evaluate model on the MMLU/CMMLU/C-Eval benchmarks with LoRA adapters
+│   ├── cli_demo.sh: Chat with fine-tuned model in the CLI with LoRA adapters │   ├── api_demo.sh: Chat with fine-tuned model in an OpenAI-style API with LoRA adapters │   ├── web_demo.sh: Chat with fine-tuned model in the Web browser with LoRA adapters │   └── evaluate.sh: Evaluate model on the MMLU/CMMLU/C-Eval benchmarks with LoRA adapters └── extras/
-└── extras/
     ├── galore/